 The anodized aluminum layer is great for long-lasting durability; much more durable than stainless steel.
 You can also be sure that the riveted handles will last a long time.

 William, in August 2018, said: “After five years, the non-stick surface functions as new.”

 The T-fal – 13-Piece Stainless Steel Copper Bottom Set combines some of the best qualities in stainless steel induction and copper heat conduction.
-Their multi-layered copper, aluminum, and stainless steel base ensure an even distribution of heat, even induction heat.
-75 percent of the customers gave this set a 5–star rating as of the publishing date of this article.
+Their multi-layered copper, aluminum, and stainless steel base ensure an even distribution of heat, including induction heat.
+Seventy-five percent of customers gave this set a 5–star rating as of the publishing date of this article.

 Andy, in September 2018, said: “These pans have all the advantages of cast iron without the need to first season them, will never rust, will never require heavy scrubbing, and, apparently, will never scratch or dent.”

 Negatives?
 Some people stated that the set wore out faster than expected.